-When I first started Inversion Design Build I had a lot of ideas of what we were going to do.
-They all seemed coherent in my head but came out as a jumbled mess whenever I shared them with others so I took a little time to put it all together in our “Why” document.
-I put together a newsletter overview of ‘why’ in the post below but if you want to read the whole thing you can find it [here].
+When we first started Inversion Design Build we had a lot of ideas of what we were going to do.
+They all seemed coherent in the office but came out as a jumbled mess whenever we shared them with others so I took a little time to put it all together in our “Why” document.
+This is an overview of our ‘why’ but if you want to read the whole thing you can find it [here].
 Each paragraph below deserves its own post but today I wanted to give you the 20,000 foot view so you can see who we are and where we are headed.

 Poverty is a distortion of power.
 We alleviate poverty by affording people power over their own lives.